 Mungo National Park

 Visit World Heritage Mungo National Park, home of the famous Mungo Lady and Mungo Man, and explore a place rich in Aboriginal history.
-Enjoy a walk or picnic, or camp near Lake Mungo.
+Picnic or camp near Lake Mungo and enjoy a walk or a guided tour.

 Read more about Mungo National Park